 What’s the different between this course and Professional Media Composition?

 PMC is for composers who want to earn a living in a wide range of areas of the media from tv to commercials, animation to film and games.
 They are not required to have a high level of music theory and can work in any idiom from electronica to orchestral, rock to jazz.
 They are expected to have a very good knowledge of music technology.

 Orchestration for Film Games and Television is for students who want to learn to create orchestral music in a contemporary commercial cinematic style.
 It brings together the wide range of skills required to go from first sketch to final live recording including score and part preparation, pro tools sessions and sampled mock-ups.
 That’s a lot to learn.
 You will learn to write to picture, and you will have plenty of opportunity to score films and film sequences during your project work, but that is not the primary focus of the course.

 For students who want to embrace both these courses, why not look at our MFA Professional Composition and Orchestration which combines both courses into one double master’s.

-Applicants should have a first degree.
+Applicants should have an undergraduate degree.

-If you don’t have a music degree, then other experience can be taken into account, including work-based experience of making music, professional development courses like Music for the Media and Cinematic Orchestration and first degrees in other subjects.
+If you don’t have a music degree, then other experience can be taken into account, including work-based experience of making music, professional development courses like Music for the Media and Cinematic Orchestration and undergraduate degrees in other subjects.
 This RPL, as it’s known, is always assessed on a case-by-case basis.
 It also depends in part on how many other students in the cohort are using this route, as there is a maximum percentage of students we can take through this process.